Jawhar (general)

-He is variously known with the nisbas al-Siqilli (الصقلي), al-Saqlabi, al-Rumi (الرومي); and with the titles al-Katib (الكَاتِب) and al-Qa'id (القائد).
+He is variously known with the nisbas al-Siqilli (الصقلي), al-Saqlabi (Arabic: الصقلبي, lit.
+The Slav), al-Rumi (الرومي); and with the titles al-Katib (الكَاتِب) and al-Qa'id (القائد).

 Biography

-The birth date of Al-Qaid Jawhar is not known, but as he died in 992, and the peak of his career was between 950 and 975, he cannot have been born earlier than the 900s.
-His father, Abdallah, was a slave, but Jawhar himself is attested in the sources only as a freedman.
+The birth date of Jawhar is not known, but as he died in 992, and the peak of his career was between 950 and 975, he cannot have been born earlier than the 900s.
+He was a Croatian born in the Byzantine empire.

-Al-Qaid Jawhar is first mentioned as a page (ghulām) and possibly a secretary, to the third Fatimid caliph, al-Mansur bi-Nasr Allah (r.
+Jawhar's father, Abdallah, was a slave, and Jawhar is first mentioned as a slave-soldier (ghulām) and possibly a secretary to the third Fatimid caliph, al-Mansur bi-Nasr Allah (r.
 946–953).
 In 958, al-Mansur's son and successor, al-Mu'izz li-Din Allah (r.
 953–975) chose Jawhar to lead a campaign to restore Fatimid control over the central and western parts of North Africa.
 In this campaign, Jawhar first gave proof of his exceptional military talents.
-He first led the Fatimid armies to victory over the Zenata, a Berber tribe that had allied with the Fatimids' rivals, the Arab Umayyads of the Caliphate of Cordoba, defeating and killing their leader, Ya'la ibn Muhammad al-Yafrani.
+He first led the Fatimid armies to victory over the Zenata tribe that had allied with the Fatimids' rivals, the Umayyads of the Caliphate of Córdoba, defeating and killing their leader, Ya'la ibn Muhammad al-Yafrani.
 He then turned southeast towards Sijilmasa, capturing and killing its ruler Muhammad ibn al-Fath ibn Maymun ibn Midrar.
 It was not until a year later, in October 960, that he moved north towards Fez, taking the city by storm on 13 November and capturing its Umayyad governor, Ahmad ibn Abi Bakr al-Judhami.
 With this victory, all of the Maghreb, apart from Tangier and Ceuta, came under Fatimid control, or recognized Fatimid suzerainty.
-As token of his victory, Jawhar is said to have sent jars filled with live fish from the Atlantic Ocean to the Caliph in Ifriqiya.
+As a token of his victory, Jawhar is said to have sent jars filled with live fish from the Atlantic Ocean to the Caliph in Ifriqiya.

-It is reported that Al-Mu'izz li-Din Allah would spend hours discussing tactics and strategy with Al-Qaid Jawhar in his tent before the campaign of North Africa began, and when they finally parted, Al-Mu`izz granted Al-Qaid Jawhar with very high honors requiring all soldiers disembark their horse as a sign of respect for the commander-in-chief.
+It is reported that Al-Mu'izz li-Din Allah would spend hours discussing tactics and strategy with Al-Qaid Jawhar in his tent before the campaign of North Africa began, and when they finally parted, Al-Mu'izz granted Al-Qaid Jawhar with very high honors requiring all soldiers to disembark their horse as a sign of respect for the commander-in-chief.